kaimitai/FaxIScripts/docs/doc.md

 ```
 These are the reserved strings in the original game.
 The strings can be edited, but the indexes should be left as they are.

 In general, strings are enclosed by double quotes, and we use special syntax for some characters.
-Valid characters you can write directly are:
+Valid characters you can write directly in your strings are:
 * A-Z, a-z, 0-9
 * . ? ' , ! - _